-In order to use any of the FedEx shipping options, you’ll need to sign up for a free FedEx account.
+To use any FedEx shipping options, you’ll need to sign up for a free FedEx account.
 Once you have, you can log into the FedEx Delivery Manager website.

 You can log into the website and request your deliveries be suspended until you return.
 But what if you forgot to sign up before the package was delivered?

-You can send a package to a different location or set to pick up at a FedEx store but not all of these options are free so it pays to hold your packages before you leave.
+You can send a package to a different location or set to pick it up at a FedEx store, but not all of these options are free so it pays to hold your packages before you leave.

-The one mind-boggling thing about shipments from Amazon.com is you’re never really sure who is going to be delivering your package.
+The one mind-boggling thing about shipments from Amazon.com is you’re never really sure who will be delivering your package.
 Will it come via USPS or UPS?
 Or will it be some random dude that drives up to your house and leaves a package by your garage? (apparently, that’s a valid delivery method in Florida)

-Once an item is delivered to an Amazon Locker, it needs to be picked up within three days, so no long term storage.
-But if you need to order something for when you get home and don’t want it sitting outside waiting to be stolen, this might be a good option for you.
+Once an item is delivered to an Amazon Locker, it needs to be picked up within three days, so it’s not long-term storage.
+But if you need to order something for when you get home and don’t want it sitting outside, waiting to be stolen, this might be a good option for you.